levizwannah/zwannah_api_structure_spec/README.md

 ## Terminologies
 - **process:** consist of one or many files to perform a common function.
+- **side-effect:** include but are not limited to: generating output, connecting to external services, modifying system-wide configurations, emitting errors or exceptions, modifying global or static variables, reading from or writing to a file, and so on.

 ## Overview
 ![Zwannah API Structure](https://user-images.githubusercontent.com/56189552/154704650-4edfda60-4ada-41a1-889d-24b5cb4db515.png)